 - Photos: Dr. Sorokin recommends that patients find some photographs of breasts that they love.
 This can come from our photo gallery or it can come from a magazine such as Playboy™.
 The adage “a picture is worth a thousand words” is true here as showing Dr. Sorokin a photo of breasts you like helps him understand your goals.
 He can never replicate any given photograph in terms of size or shape, but it certainly helps guide him through the implant selection process.

 Cost is an important consideration and we like to present a clear explanation of all costs and fees to our patients.
-Our package costs for saline implants are around $6000, while for silicone around $7000.
+Our package costs for breast implants is around $7000.
 We may not be the lowest price in the area, but we certainly aren’t the highest either.
 We do however believe we offer a great value.
 For instance, all blood work and testing is done in house to save you not only extra cost, but extra time!
 Costs included in the package price that we will give each patient include: